sheng-kai-wang/ChatOps4Msa/docs/capability-guideline/toolkit-list.md

 > Here are the currently available toolkit-functions

 1. All input values and return values are string type.
-2. all functions (including custom-functions) can use the "assign" parameter to store the return value in a local variable.
+2. Except for `toolkit-flow-return`, all functions (including custom-functions) can use the "assign" parameter to store the return value in a local variable.
 3. ${custom_variable_name} can get the value of the local variable named custom_variable_name.

 ### invoke format